-If you are a veteran who has a VA disability rating and an employment handicap, you may be entitled to vocational rehabilitation & employment services under Chapter 31 of the GI Bill.
-These services include - but are not limited to - counseling, training, education and job placement assistance.
+If you are a veteran who has a Department of Veterans Affairs disability rating and an employment handicap, you may be entitled to Veteran Readiness and Employment (previously known as Vocational Rehabilitation and Employment) services under Chapter 31 of the GI Bill (VR&E).
+These services include but are not limited to counseling, training, education and job placement assistance.

-- Comprehensive rehabilitation evaluation to determine abilities, skills, interests, and needs.
+- Comprehensive rehabilitation evaluation to determine abilities, skills, interests, and needs

-- Vocational counseling and rehabilitation planning.
+- Vocational counseling and rehabilitation planning

-- Employment services such as job-seeking skills, resume development, and other work readiness assistance.
+- Employment services such as job-seeking skills, resume development, and other work readiness assistance

-- Assistance finding and keeping a job, including the use of special employer incentives.
+- Assistance finding and keeping a job, including the use of special employer incentives

-- On the Job Training (OJT), apprenticeships, and non-paid work experiences.
+- On-the-job training (OJT), apprenticeships, and non-paid work experiences

-- Supportive rehabilitation services including case management, counseling, and referral.
+- Supportive rehabilitation services including case management, counseling and referral

 VR&E Program/Process Overview

 If you are eligible for an evaluation under the VR&E program, you must complete an application and meet with a veterans readiness counselor (VRC).
 If the VRC determines that an employment handicap exists as a result of a service-connected disability, you will be entitled to services.